Diane W. Shannon, MD, MPH

 Primary dysmenorrhea is usually treated with medications and lifestyle changes.

 The treatment of secondary dysmenorrhea varies depending on the underlying condition.

-Nonsteroidal anti-inflammatory drugs (NSAIDs), available over-the-counter, are usually the first-line treatment for menstrual pain.
+Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) are usually the first-line treatment for menstrual pain.
 Examples of these medications include

 Birth control pills

 Talk to your doctor before taking any herbs and supplements.
 They may interact with your other medications and conditions.